lachlan748/data_platform/README.md

 *  Generate and deploy configuration files using Ansible Roles + Netbox

-*  Connect immutable servers to the network and simulate production network traffic including unicast and multicast data flows.
+*  Connect immutable servers to the topology and simulate production network traffic including unicast and multicast data flows.

 *  Monitor data flows, resource utliisation and telemetry data, visualize